Health Sector Brain Drain in Nigeria

 Challenges and Implementations

-Establishing and managing a Health Sector Development Bank would require a well-defined framework, transparent governance, and effective collaboration with relevant stakeholders.
+Establishing and managing a Health Sector Development Bank in Nigeria would require a well-defined framework, transparent governance, and effective collaboration with relevant stakeholders.
 Ensuring that funds are utilized appropriately and reach the intended beneficiaries would be critical.
 In Addition, addressing systemic issues such as corruption, bureaucratic inefficiencies, and political instability would be essential to the bank's success.